MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 Desktop, Recent Places, Documents, Pictures, Music, Recently Changed, Attachments and Saved Searches.

-If you disable or do not configure this setting the default list of items will be displayed in the Places Bar.
+- If you disable or do not configure this setting the default list of items will be displayed in the Places Bar.

+> [!NOTE]
-Note: In Windows Vista, this policy setting applies only to applications that are using the Windows XP common dialog box style.
+> In Windows Vista, this policy setting applies only to applications that are using the Windows XP common dialog box style.
 This policy setting does not apply to the new Windows Vista common dialog box style.
 <!-- PlacesBar-Description-End -->

 <!-- PlacesBar-Editable-Begin -->